AI Tools: Data Privacy and Misinformation

 Our Conclusion #

-The use of AI tools, especially Large Language Models such as ChatGPT, undoubtedly offers many advantages and potentials to optimize processes and open up new opportunities.
+The use of AI tools, especially Large Language Models such as ChatGPT, undoubtedly offers many advantages and potentials to optimize processes and open up new opportunities (here we show an overview of currently popular AI tools in various areas).
 However, we should be aware of the challenges and risks.
 Misinformation can arise because AI models are trained on the data provided to them and are influenced by user feedback.
 As responsible users, we should therefore critically question AI generated data and check the result.
 Fact-checking and providing detailed information can help AI responses become more accurate and relevant.

 In addition, we should be aware of data protection.
 AI tools store and process our queries, and it's important to know how that data is used.
 Companies like OpenAI have privacy policies, but this is not always true for all providers.
 Therefore, we should not disclose personal and sensitive information to AIs carelessly, and if we have concerns, we should immediately visit the privacy or contact page of the provider or operator.